andrescay/python-pip/README.md

 # python-pip
-Learhn about python, pip and virtual enviroments
+Learn about python, pip and virtual enviroments

 # Game Project